adaksuman/genapp/README.md

 control file as well as any required installation and configuration.

 All control files must be executable.

+The start control file should  block -- i.e. it should run in the background.

 Typically, a single plugin assumes responsibility for creating the `start` control file.
 Ancillary plugins may then extend or otherwise modify the core